qnm/site/_introduction/rack.md

 ![](/assets/images/docs/what-is-a-rack/convox-rack-diagram.jpg)

-### Rack API

-Once installed your Rack will expose a simple [REST API](/api) for managing the Rack and its applications.
-This API is consumed by the [Convox CLI](https://dl.equinox.io/convox/convox/stable) and [Console](https://console.convox.com) or can be used to build your own workflows and automation.

 ### Dynamic Runtime

 A Rack will start multiple identical servers on which it will containerize and run your applications.
 By using a homogenous runtime we can treat each individual server as disposable and recover easily from common failure scenarios.